| MAP | PTLog Documents > Tutorial > PTLog Basic > Plug into logging framework | << | >> |

 To specify underlying logging framework, PTLog provides some variations as shown below.

-constructor which has only "subject" parameter.
+NullLogServerLogTap constructor which has only "subject" parameter.

-This class has not only STDOUT
+This class has not only STDOUT(as standard out),

-(as standard out) class fields for convenience.
+but also STDERR(as standard out) class fields for convenience.

-So, you can specify logging framework other than standard out as initial one.
+LogAPIProviderLog4jProviderJCLProviderSo, you can specify logging framework other than standard out as initial one.
 For example:

 public class Client